SerhiiUnhurian/rsschool-cv/cv.md

 Nationality: Ukrainian\
 Marital status: single

+### Summary

+I have an engineering background and my previous experience is in aircraft construction.
+I worked as a strength engineer on Boeing projects.
+While I was working, I realized that I am attracted to IT technologies and programming in particular, just like my heart belongs to it.
+I find this a very exciting activity and devote a lot of time to self-education in this direction.
+My goal is to build a career as a software engineer.

 ### Education

 * National Technical University of Ukraine "Kyiv Polytechnic Institute", Faculty of Mechanical Engineering, Master’s degree in Mechanical Engineering (09.2012-06.2017).